Kuroko201/DSA-note/Linked_List/Linked_List - 01 introduction.md

 }

 int main(){
-   //use  "new"  to allocate a memory to a linked list with datatype Node Node* M5 = new Node(50,NULL); // END OF THE NODE Node* M4 = new Node(40,M5); // point to the next memory location M5 Node* M3 = new Node(30,M4); // point to the next memory location M4
+   //use  "new"  to allocate memory to a linked list with datatype Node Node* M5 = new Node(50,NULL); // END OF THE NODE Node* M4 = new Node(40,M5); // point to the next memory location M5 Node* M3 = new Node(30,M4); // point to the next memory location M4